 Innovative public-private collaboration speeds the development and implementation of building efficiency policies and practices

 WRI Ross Center for Sustainable Cities’ Building Efficiency Initiative leads the Building Efficiency Accelerator (BEA) partnership in support of the United Nations Sustainable Energy for All (SEforALL) initiative.
 The BEA is a public-private collaboration that turns global expertise into action to accelerate local government implementation of building efficiency policies and programs.

 SEforALL exists to meet a dual challenge: reducing the carbon intensity of energy while making it available to everyone on the planet.
 Launched in 2011 by former UN Secretary-General Ban Ki-moon and World Bank President Jim Yong Kim, SEforALL has three interlinked objectives to be achieved by 2030:

 - Ensure universal access to modern energy services

 - Double the global rate of improvement in energy efficiency

 - Double the share of renewable energy in the global energy mix

-To learn more about the launch of the Building Efficiency Accelerator in Mexico City, click here.
+To learn more about the Building Efficiency Accelerator, click here.